Materials Science and Engineering

 A technical standard is an established norm, method, or requirement that is formalized by experts.
 Standards are commonly used in industrial settings to establish a uniform way of doing something and ensure quality, reliability, and safety.

-Trade articles are usually written by and for practitioners in a field, like industrial chemists or polymer engineers.
+Trade publications are frequently called "journals" or "magazines."
+They are usually written by and for practitioners in a field, like industrial chemists or polymer engineers.
 These publications are usually focused on news and trends in the field and often include discipline-specific jargon.
+They are structured informally and they contain lots of advertising.
+Articles are typically brief and usually do not have references at the end.

 Many governmental departments publish reports, statistics, data, meeting/hearing transcripts, consumer information, and more.
 Several agencies are involved in scientific work and develop scientific reports.